snvuk/Spark_assignment/README.md

 ## Hive ##

 Hive is an open-source data warehousing and SQL-like query language that is built on top of Hadoop Distributed File System (HDFS) and Apache Hadoop.

+# Spark

+## Spark Introduction ##

+Spark is an open-source distributed computing system designed to process large datasets across a cluster of computers.
+It was developed at the University of California, Berkeley's AMPLab and is now maintained by the Apache Software Foundation.

+## Spark Features ##

+- Fast Processing
+- Flexibility
+- Fault tolerance
+- In-memory computing
+- Real-time processing
+- Better analytics

+## Spark Architecture ##

+- Spark Drive
+- Cluster Manager
+- Executors
+- Spark Context
+- Resilient Distributed Datasets (RDDs)

+## Cluster and Configuration ##

+ a cluster is a set of computers that work together to process data in parallel.
+The cluster is managed by a cluster manager, which coordinates the allocation of resources and scheduling of tasks across the nodes in the cluster

+ ## RDD ##

+ RDD stands for Resilient Distributed Dataset, which is a fundamental data structure in Spark.
+An RDD is an immutable, fault-tolerant collection of elements that can be processed in parallel across multiple nodes in a distributed computing environment.

+ ## Data Frame ##

+ A DataFrame is a distributed collection of data organized into named columns, similar to a table in a relational database.
+DataFrames are a higher-level abstraction built on top of RDDs (Resilient Distributed Datasets), which provide a more structured and optimized view of data.